bcrowell/karl/README.md

 ## Lack of test coverage

-Test the code for transitioning a vector from Kruskal to Schwarzschild.

 Test Runge-Kutta in a case where we make a transition from KS to Sch chart.

 Test outside the equatorial plane.